 Short-term fasting can offer some relief by giving the digestive system a break.
 This can reduce the absorption of endotoxins—harmful components from certain bacteria that can cause inflammation and disrupt metabolism.
 So many people I work with struggle with some form of gut health, and SIBO is often one of them (I have an article specifically about SIBO and dry fasting and I highly recommend you read it or watch it on YouTube).
 A brief fast alleviates symptoms, but when resuming usual eating habits, the issues return.
 This is where dry fasting plays an impressive, extremely powerful role.

-This highlights that while fasting can temporarily reduce symptoms, it's not addressing the root cause.
+This highlights that while fasting can temporarily reduce symptoms, it's not always addressing the root cause.
+The resulting stem cell regeneration is where most of the magic happens – Just remember that you have to feed the stem cells correctly.
 Improving gut health through dietary choices is a more sustainable solution.

 Building Without Breaking